The fact that most businesses fail within five years is hardly news for anyone with a pulse on the startup community.

 Each employee’s driven by different things, and there’s hardly a universal process to keeping everyone happy.
 Whatever motivates your co-workers, though, not addressing it long enough is often the first step to getting a resignation letter.

 If you’re a burgeoning startup, some of your employees are likely driven by the need to make a difference, no matter the scale.
-Is their current position allowing them to effectively fulfill that need?
+Is their current position allowing them to effectively fulfil that need?
 Or have they been drowning in paperwork for the past two months?

 No matter how small or unimpactful your venture may be at this point, there’s always a way to make your employees feel like their work matters.
 Is there a way to reshuffle their workload so that they’re more involved with product development?
 Can you create a task that would make them feel more connected to the customers you’re serving?